radioflyerx/fuzzy-potato/Story notes.md

 - **Genre**: Mystery with action and a touch of *mystique* (supernatural or eerie undertones).
 - **Setting**: A train car with a Wild West-like, lawless atmosphere.
 - **Key Locations**:
-  - A university (Carrington Middle Train) – central to the story.
+  - A university (University of Carrington, Middletrain) – central to the story.
   - A tea house – hub of an informal spy network.
 - **Criminal Elements**:
   - An Italian mafia-like organization (local, seen as "good" by residents).
-  - A rival organization (potential source of conflict).
+  - A rival organization (local, potential source of conflict).

 ### **Plot Ideas**
 - **Inciting Incident**: